fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ![Strada del Vino Toscana](img/VinoToscana.png)

-*Strada del Vino* in PAT and RET just contain of and show a small subset of this data.
+*Strada del Vino* in RET and *TasteTrentino* in PAT just contain of and show a small subset of this data.
 Not all information might be available as of now but this is mainly related to the fact that it is just too much work to create a proprietary application for each region.
-Linked Data can change this as every region would use the same schemas for describing the data and an application developer could easily add new regions which provide the necessary data sets.
-It would also motivate wineyards to provide more information about themselves to get better visibility in the application and thus generate more revenue.
+Linked Data can change this as every region would use the same schemas for describing the data and an application developer could easily add new regions that provide the necessary data sets.
+It would also motivate wineyards, farmers, agricultural tour providers, breeders and other tourist facilities to provide more information about themselves to get better visibility in the application and thus generate more revenue.
+Instead of just providing the raw data about them they can and should also link to related content, which is available in the Linked Data Cloud.
+This will increase the value of POIs and events and, at the same time, enable those POIs and events to return more interesting results to the tourist/consumer of the data and again increasing visibility and outreach for the independent tourist facilities.

+#### Additional use-cases

+TODO

+* Mobility Data standards: There could be also realtime data, bike sharing, car rental, tec,  not only scheduled.

 ### Fusepool P3 Development Roadmap